“Conscious control is the first step toward engaging with others and the outside world. . . .”

 There are many more!
 These are just from conscious control!

 Focus Cards-Use these cards to help students attend to a person or activity, focus, and concentrate.
+Ask students questions such as, “How did you know you were focused?”or “What distracted you or made it hard to stay focused?”
 Think back to students you have taught or worked with in the past.
 Who might have benefitted from this structure?

 Consider an "If, Then" for test prepping